Updated August 21, 2023

 Things to Remember

-- Make sure that all cells are formatted in 24-hour format or else excel will throw a decimal value.
+- Ensure all cells are formatted in 24-hour format, or Excel will throw a decimal value.

-- Make sure that AM and PM are mentioned in the timings because in case if the OUT TIME is Greater than IN TIME excel will not able to calculate the no of hours worked.
+- Ensure that AM and PM are mentioned in the timings because if the OUT TIME is Greater than IN TIME, excel cannot calculate the number of hours worked.

 This has been a guide to Timesheet in Excel.
-Here we discuss how to create a Timesheet Template in Excel along with practical examples and downloadable excel template.
-You may also look at these following articles to learn more –
+Here we discuss how to create a Timesheet Template in Excel, practical examples, and a downloadable Excel template.
+You may also look at the following articles to learn more –